 In some cases, the herb helps to reduce the size of the cancerous tumor.
 In others, the herb seems to reduce inflammation around the tumor.

-Ashwagandha has also been proven helpful in treatment programs for people undergoing conventional cancer treatment.
+Ashwagandha has also proven helpful in treatment programs for people undergoing conventional cancer treatment.
 For example, in a study in the journal Integrative Cancer Therapies, researchers found that the supplement helped to reduce fatigue and improve well-being in people undergoing chemotherapy for cancer.
-That relief could keep these people in treatment longer, which could keep cancer from coming back.
+That relief could keep these people in treatment longer, which could keep their cancer from coming back.

-In a study in the Journal of Pharmacy and Pharmacology, researchers found that ashwagandha supplements could help to increase thyroid production, which could be a boon for people dealing with low levels on a regular basis.
+In a study in the Journal of Pharmacy and Pharmacology, researchers found that ashwagandha supplements could help to increase thyroid production, which could be a boon for people dealing with low hormone levels on a regular basis.

-Since ashwagandha has the clinically proven (1, 2, 3) ability to help reduce symptoms of stress and the chemical markers that signal stress, it has an immediate and automatic benefit on memory.
-The herb may also help to protect brain cells against Alzheimer's disease (4), which can also impede memory.
+Since ashwagandha has the clinically proven (1, 2, 3) ability to help reduce symptoms and chemical markers of stress, it has an immediate benefit on memory.
+The herb may also help to protect brain cells against Alzheimer's disease (4), which can have a devastating impact on memory.

 In Ayurvedic medicine, ashwagandha is considered an adaptogen.
 Supplements in this class have the ability to help people move through times of stress.
 They're a bit like catchall supplements with a wide variety of effects, all of which add up to a smaller amount of stress.